Karie206/Digital-Clock/README.md

 # Digital Clock

-A simple digital clock built with Python and Tkinter.
+A simple digital clock built with Python

 ## How to Run